Cappello alpino: Engineers and Signals

 The Engineer and Signal units of the Alpine troops carry an amaranth nappina; units that supported the 4th Alpine Army Corps directly had "CA" in white inscribed on the nappina.

 Logistic Services

 Military logistics units (Transport, Medical, Veterinary, Administrative, Commissariat and Maintenance units) carry a violet nappina; units that supported the 4th Alpine Army Corps directly had "CA" in white inscribed on the nappina.

 No longer in use

 Rank insignia

 Officers carry the grade displaying their rank on the left side of the Cappello Alpino.
-Instead of the nappina the feather is held in place by a silver or golden colored metal wrap.
+Instead of the nappina, the feather is held in place by a silver or golden-coloured metal wrap.
 Non-commissioned officers and officers up to the rank of captain carry a brown eagle feather and officers starting with the rank of major carry a white goose feather, instead of the standard black raven feather.